DivyaSwamy/Channel-Dynamics/README.md

-# Channel-Dynamics
+## Channel-Dynamics

-Basic Matlab codes to simulate ion channel behavior.
+In the repository I keep simple basic codes that simulate the stochastic open close behavior of any channel.
+Their is only one defining metric:- mean channel open and close times.